Harnessing Image Transfer: Sponsorship’s Superpower

 Mine?
 I love sponsorship.
 Why?
 Unlike other marketing tools, sponsorship possesses a unique superpower.
 That superpower is called “image transfer.”

 What is Image Transfer?

 Every brand evokes an emotional response from consumers.
 Image transfer occurs when the emotional association with one brand is transferred to another.
-Let’s take sports sponsorship for example.
-Fans love their hometown team because the team stands for “excitement” in their minds.
+Let’s take sports sponsorship, for example.
+Fans love their hometown team because it stands for “excitement” in their minds.
 Image transfer occurs when the audience associates excitement with the team’s sponsors.

 If I were using advertising, I’d have to prove to the consumer that my brand is exciting.
-In sponsorship, I just need to place my brand in proximity to an exciting property.
+In sponsorship, I just need to place my brand near an exciting property.
 (OK… so it’s a little more complicated than that).
 The superpower of image transfer takes it from there.

 There are many examples of image transfer.
 One of my favorites comes from the decades-long relationship between the Firestone brand and the NTT IndyCar Series.
-Through a long-time association with IndyCar, consumers have come to look on Firestone as safe, reliable and consistent.
+Through a long-time association with IndyCar, consumers have considered Firestone safe, reliable, and consistent.
 If that tire can safely carry an IndyCar at 200 mph, it can certainly carry your family safely on the highway.
 As a result, image transfer complete.